TabulateJarl8/calcplugins/README.md

 ## quads
 The quads plugin will find information on a parabolla from the quadratic equation.

+## ptable
+The ptable plugin just provides data from the periodic table.
+Right now, every element has a mass, a number, and a melting point value.
+More values may be added in the future.

 ## odds
 The odds plugin is fairly simple.
 All it does it take an input of numbers and splits them into 2 lists, even numbers and odd numbers.
 It will tell you how many of each there are and you can also get it to show all of the split numbers.